Recognizing trainees’ exceptional research and presentations at the Annual Hope Center Retreat

 “Lithium chloride corrects weakness and myopathology in a preclinical model of LGMD1D”

-Zachary Rosenthal, grad student in the lab of Jin-Moo Lee
+Zachary Rosenthal, graduate student in the lab of Jin-Moo Lee

 “Local perturbations in cortical excitability propagate differentially through large-scale functional networks”